PSU welcomes Fulbrighters

 From: San Salvador, El Salvador, Central America

 After growing up in one of the most violent neighborhoods in El Salvador, Karla Castillo received a bachelor’s degree in economics and business from Escuela Superior de Economia y Negocios in 2015.
-Castillo has studied in nine different countries on academic scholarship—including the State Department’s Study of the U.S. Institutes for Scholars program—to learn about government systems.
+Castillo has studied in nine different countries on an academic scholarship—including the State Department’s Study of the U.S. Institutes for Scholars program—to learn about government systems.
 Realizing El Salvador needed assistance, she became involved in human rights and worked with the United Nation’s High Commissioner for Refugees.
 She will attend Cornell University in Ithaca, N.Y., for a master’s degree in public administration.
 Castillo has also expressed an interest in assisting asylum seekers during her time in the United States.

 Luis (Felipe) Flores